“My lady. Lauds.”

 He slid a glance at her.
 “But I want someone I don’t have to train.
 I train enough pages and squires and knights.
 And horses.
-And dogs.
 I don’t want to have to do it at home, too.”

 Brìghde nodded.
 “Fair.
 Who occupied this keep before you?
 There is no furniture in this house.”

 “So you said,” Grimme said around a bite.
 He was wolfing down his food and must want to get out to the training field.
 “It was empty when we got here.
 Papa saw to furnishing it for our needs, but that was five years ago, so … Kyneward has a dower house that may have something in it, but I doubt it.
 It’s boarded up.
 I haven’t been there, nor has anyone else, I don’t think.
 Papa?”

 “Where is it?”